jbms/sphinx-immaterial/docs/customization.rst

 .. confval:: html_theme_options

-    This theme is configured using a ``html_theme_options`` `dict` in the *conf.py* file.
-The following subsections can be used can be used as keys whose values configure the theme in different ways.
+    This theme is configured using a :external+sphinx_docs:confval:`html_theme_options` `dict` in the conf.py file.
+The following subsections can be used as keys whose values configure the theme in different ways.

     .. themeconf:: site_url